Oracen/voter-education/README.md

 - Ensure flutter is installed.
 Use Android studio to account for the usual Google software BS
 - Run `flutter pub get` to build packages

+### Important note for JSON interfaces

+We're currently using the `json_annotations` package to handle JSON serialisation.
+This requires a bunch of macro runnners to automatically produce the serialization methods.
+To run this functionality, the command is `flutter packages pub run build_runner build`.

+See https://github.com/google/json_serializable.dart/tree/master/example for more details

 ## Getting Started

 This project is a starting point for a Flutter application.